barbagroup/essential_skills_RRC/python.md

 **None is not Zero**

 It is used to indicate that no value was given or behaviour was defined.
 This is different than zero, an empty string, or some other nil value.

-Notes:
+**NotImplemented is not None**

+`NotImplemented` is used to indicate that a behaviour is not defined or that the action we are trying to execute is impossible.
+For example, `NotImplemented` is used under the covers when you try to devide a string by a float.
+We will end up with a `TypeError`.
+(Try it on the shell)

+*Important notes*:

 * Variables names can be upper or lower letters, and we can put digits (0-9) and underscores.
 However, they can not start with a digit.

+* There are reserved words you can't use and you can find them in this [link](https://docs.python.org/2.5/ref/keywords.html).

 * Variables are mutable.

+* Standard data types: Numerical, String, **List**, Tuple, Dictionaries. (list are the default in python)

+* Numerical types: `int`, `long` (long integers), `float` and `complex`.

 ## Data structures